ComfyUI-Workflow/awesome-comfyui/README.md

 - [**Comfyui_joytag**](https://github.com/StartHua/Comfyui_joytag): JoyTag is a state of the art AI vision model for tagging images, with a focus on sex positivity and inclusivity.
 It uses the Danbooru tagging schema, but works across a wide range of images, from hand drawn to photographic.
 - [**ComfyUI Scene Composer**](https://github.com/taches-ai/comfyui-scene-composer): A collection of nodes to facilitate the creation of scenes in ComfyUI.
 - [**ComfyUI-Moondream-Gaze-Detection**](https://github.com/jhj0517/ComfyUI-Moondream-Gaze-Detection): Moondream's gaze detection feature wrapper node.
+- [**ComfyUI-TD**](https://github.com/JiSenHua/ComfyUI-TD): A custom node for ComfyUI designed to facilitate the real-time transmission of rendered images, videos, or 3D models to TouchDesigner.
 - [**ComfyUI-Open-Sora-Plan**](https://github.com/chaojie/ComfyUI-Open-Sora-Plan): ComfyUI node for [a/Open-Sora-Plan](https://github.com/PKU-YuanGroup/Open-Sora-Plan)
 - [**ComfyUI Flux 1.1 Ultra & Raw Node**](https://github.com/ShmuelRonen/ComfyUI_Flux_1.1_RAW_API): A ComfyUI custom node for Black Forest Labs' FLUX 1.1 [pro] API, supporting both regular and Ultra modes with optional Raw mode.
 - [**ComfyUI CrewAI**](https://github.com/luandev/ComfyUI-CrewAI): ComfyUI-CrewAI aims to integrate Crew AI's multi-agent collaboration framework into the ComfyUI environment.
 By combining the strengths of Crew AI's role-based, collaborative AI agent system with ComfyUI's intuitive interface, we will create a robust platform for managing and executing complex AI tasks seamlessly
 - [**comfy-cliption**](https://github.com/pharmapsychotic/comfy-cliption): Image to caption with CLIP ViT-L/14.
 Small and fast addition to the CLIP-L model you already have loaded to generate captions for images within your workflow.
-- [**ComfyUI-TD**](https://github.com/JiSenHua/ComfyUI-TD): A custom node for ComfyUI designed to facilitate the real-time transmission of rendered images, videos, or 3D models to TouchDesigner.
 - [**ComfyUI_CogView4_Wrapper**](https://github.com/chflame163/ComfyUI_CogView4_Wrapper): The unofficial implementation of CogView4 project in ComfyUI.
 - [**comfyui-fitsize**](https://github.com/bronkula/comfyui-fitsize): Nodes:Fit Size From Int/Image/Resize, Load Image And Resize To Fit, Pick Image From Batch/List, Crop Image Into Even Pieces, Image Region To Mask...
 A simple set of nodes for making an image fit within a bounding box
 - [**ComfyUI-PixArt-alpha-Diffusers**](https://github.com/ZHO-ZHO-ZHO/ComfyUI-PixArt-alpha-Diffusers): Unofficial implementation of [a/PixArt-alpha-Diffusers](https://github.com/PixArt-alpha/PixArt-alpha) for ComfyUI
 - [**ComfyUI-Texture-Simple**](https://github.com/gokayfem/ComfyUI-Texture-Simple): Visualize your textures inside ComfyUI
+- [**ComfyUI-DataSet**](https://github.com/daxcay/ComfyUI-DataSet): Data research, preparation, and manipulation nodes for model trainers and artists.
 - [**comfyui's gaffer(ComfyUI native implementation of IC-Light. )**](https://github.com/huagetai/ComfyUI-Gaffer): Nodes:Load ICLight Model,Apply ICLight,Simple Light Source,Calculate Normal Map
 - [**ComfyUI_ProfilerX**](https://github.com/ryanontheinside/ComfyUI_ProfilerX): Node and workflow profiling.
 Find bottlenecks in your workflows.
 See trends over time.
 - [**Prompt Gallery**](https://github.com/Kinglord/ComfyUI_Prompt_Gallery): New UI on the sidebar that allows for quick and easy navigation of images to help build styles, characters, backgrounds, etc. or even entire random prompts.
+- [**ComfyUI_StringOps**](https://github.com/MeeeyoAI/ComfyUI_StringOps): StringOps is a versatile text processing toolkit built for ComfyUI's node-based workflows
 - [**ComfyUI-HFRemoteVae**](https://github.com/kijai/ComfyUI-HFRemoteVae): This node allows using Hugginface remote server for latent decoding.
 Currently supported models: SD, SDXL, Flux, HunyuanVideo
 - [**ComfyUI_MileHighStyler**](https://github.com/TripleHeadedMonkey/ComfyUI_MileHighStyler): This extension provides various SDXL Prompt Stylers.
 See: [a/youtube](https://youtu.be/WBHI-2uww7o?si=dijvDaUI4nmx4VkF)
 - [**ComfyUI-LightGlue**](https://github.com/chaojie/ComfyUI-LightGlue): This is an ComfyUI implementation of LightGlue to generate motion brush
 - [**ComfyUI Pets**](https://github.com/nathannlu/ComfyUI-Pets): Play with your pet while your workflow generates!
-- [**ComfyUI-DataSet**](https://github.com/daxcay/ComfyUI-DataSet): Data research, preparation, and manipulation nodes for model trainers and artists.
 - [**ComfyUI-WA**](https://github.com/daxcay/ComfyUI-WA): Node to enable WhatsApp in ComfyUI.
 - [**RealisDance-ComfyUI**](https://github.com/AIFSH/RealisDance-ComfyUI): a custom node for [a/RealisDance](https://github.com/damo-cv/RealisDance)
 - [**ComfyUI_MangaNinjia**](https://github.com/smthemex/ComfyUI_MangaNinjia): ComfyUI_MangaNinjia is a ComfyUI node of MangaNinja which  is a Line Art Colorization with Precise Reference Following method.